BDE 4.14.0 Production release

 balcl::TypeInfo(&variable, constraint)

-// user-specified 'constraint', of a type defined in
+/// Optionally place the user-specified `constraint`, of a type defined

 balcl::TypeInfo(type, constraint)